 One series that I have had a rough love hate relationship with is Capcom’s Resident Evil.
 For a long time I’ve wanted desperately for it to be great, while being regularly disappointed.
-There are titles in the series that are truly excellent, genre defining horror games, and those titles make the far stupider and ill conceived entries all the more painful by comparison.
+There are titles in the series that are truly excellent, genre defining horror games, and in comparison to those the far more ridiculous and ill conceived entries are all the more painful.

 I was introduced to the series at its peak, in 2002 when Capcom released the Nintendo exclusive Resident Evil Zero.
-This game was originally slated for the N64, but production ran long enough that it became an appealing prospect to make the game a showcase for the GameCube’s power.
+This game was originally slated for the N64, but eventually the decision was made to make the game a showcase for the GameCube’s power.
 As a bonus, the first RE title received a full remake with new assets, a reworked script, and all new story content.
 Both this remake and Zero are impressive titles that make for excellent survival horror experiences.

 After going through these, I became very interested in the franchise, but that’s when the penny dropped.
-As great as the GC games were, this series comes from a very ridiculous place.
+As great as the GC games were, this series comes from a very campy place.
 Although they were fun titles for their time, the original Resident Evil games have not held up well.
-Resident Evil on PlayStation and Saturn is a laughable experience marked by dated graphics, terrible acting, and a B-movie plot.
-The sequels made improvements and refined the experience as they went on, but none were are well designed as Zero and the REmake, and the REmake was the first entry whose story could be taken seriously.
+Resident Evil on PlayStation and Saturn is a laughable experience marked by dated graphics, terrible acting, a B-movie plot, and clunky design.
+The sequels made improvements and refined the experience as they went on, but none were as well designed as Zero and the REmake, and the REmake was the first entry whose story could be taken seriously.

 As a teenager, this difference in quality colored my view of older RE games.
 Outside of the novelty of the early titles and spin-offs, I looked down on them as inferior.
 Although I got to experience what may be the best sequel in the series, Resident Evil 4, the later games were so badly written and the gameplay changes were so unfun that I gained a new appreciation for the older ones.
 Goofy as they are, the gameplay is the same as it was with the best of them.
 It’s a tense and thrilling game of resource management where your mastery of the puzzles and combat determines the true difficulty.

-One of the spin-off games has recently fallen under my radar and after finally giving it a try, I found myself pleasantly surprised by the production value and ease of play.
+One of the spin-off games has recently landed on my radar and after finally giving it a try, I found myself pleasantly surprised by the production value and ease of play.
 That title is Resident Evil Gaiden for the GameBoy Color.

 I distinctly remember entering a GameStop in 2004, back when they still carried old GameBoy games, and saw a copy for sale at about $35, and I scoffed at the high price for what I assumed couldn’t possibly be a worthwhile title.
 Considering the high prices the game commands these days, some listings as high as $700, I’m sorry I missed out at the time.